artemvmin/traktor_s5_mod/README.md

 # Traktor S5 Mod

-This is my attempt to fix all the shortcomings of this near-perfect DJ controller.

-Please reach out to me with any bugs or feature requests.
+My dream is to DJ without a keyboard and mouse.

 ## Compatibility